How to Repair Rotted Wood Trim

 Fill the form to overflowing with epoxy to allow for sanding and shaping it to form the new wood surface.
 In order to restore the surface, the filler must protrude above the original level of the surrounding trim.

 As soon as the epoxy has set you can begin honing it to the shape you need.
 Remove the plywood form and use a paint scraper to shave the excess down to a rough surface that's level with the surrounding wood.
 Work before the putty can harden completely, usually about 20 or 30 minutes.

-Mix a small amount of epoxy and apply a thin coat over the whole repair to fill in any pits or scratches in the surface.
+After scraping off the excess filler, mix a small amount of epoxy and apply a thin coat over the whole repair to fill in any pits or scratches in the surface.